benyamindsmith/PythonMusings/README.md

 ## 7) Webscraping in Python

-This is some code using the the BeautifulSoup package.
-I aim to make functions and tools that will pull and format website data.
+This is some code using the the BeautifulSoup package and Comparing them to R's rvest package.

 __check it out here:__ https://github.com/benyamindsmith/PythonMusings/tree/master/webscraping